 A number of members of the Order consider themselves Christian and find no conflict in following the Order's course and practicing their faith.
-Although some Pagans believe Druidry and Christianity to be incompatible, due to the repressive and patriarchal attitudes and behaviour of certain forms of Christianity, others are interested in the common ground they share.
+Although some Pagans believe Druidry and Christianity to be incompatible, due to the repressive and patriarchal attitudes and history of certain forms of Christianity, others are interested in the common ground they share.

 Here we invite you to explore the connections between Druid and Christian spirituality.
 To begin, we offer here a poem to inspire this exploration, followed by a personal account of how the novelist Barbara Erskine found Druidry helped deepen her faith in Christianity.
 Then we offer essays which delve deeper...

 Jesus and Merlin were to meet